Mu-L/getty/README.md

 // Callbacks are automatically executed when the session closes
 ```

-**Note**: Callbacks are executed in a separate goroutine during session shutdown.
+**Note**: During session shutdown, callbacks are executed sequentially in a dedicated goroutine to preserve the add-order.

 ### Callback Management

 - **AddCloseCallback**: Register a callback to be executed when the session closes
-- **RemoveCloseCallback**: Remove a previously registered callback
+- **RemoveCloseCallback**: Remove a previously registered callback (no-op if not found; safe to call multiple times)
 - **Thread Safety**: All operations are thread-safe and can be called concurrently

 ### Type Requirements